Peugeot 3008 SUV - Interior & comfort

 It’s also pleasing to report that while Peugeot fits the 3008 with a small steering wheel that’s designed to be looked over (rather than through) when viewing the dials, the ergonomics of this now look to have been resolved.
 Taller and shorter drivers who find the steering wheel obscures the gauges, shouldn’t have the same problem in the 3008.

 Thanks to its great interior and ride quality, the 3008 is one of the most comfortable cars in its class.

 Peugeot 3008 dashboard

-Another nice touch is the row of seven silvered toggle switches below the eight-inch infotainment touchscreen.
+Another nice touch is the row of seven silvered toggle switches below the 10-inch infotainment touchscreen, which has grown for the updated car and now has improved definition.
 These look almost like piano keys and work in conjunction with the touchscreen, bringing up music, ventilation and other modes.
 You still have to use the screen itself to adjust the temperature and other settings, though, but the screen is capacitive rather than resistive, so it’s much easier to operate than some setups.

 Just because the 3008 is well equipped, doesn’t mean there isn’t a fairly lengthy options list.
 Metallic paint is a near-essential for many and costs just over £500.
-Keyless entry and go is reasonably priced at £350 (even more so if you spend a further £400 on the powered tailgate), while we always recommend specifying a full-size spare wheel if possible, for which Peugeot asks £100.
+We always recommend specifying a full-size spare wheel if possible, for which Peugeot asks around £100.